Skilleen/PythonWork/README.md

 Trinary Tree - I created a trinary search tree and multiple functions to make use of it.

 Circular List - Functions that create and manipulate a circular list (linked list in the form of a circle)

+Binary Search vs Trinary Search - A set of expierments that tested the complexity of binary and trinary searches.
+The conclusions are stated in the write up.